namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/27/23
+- About to wrap up the UI so will be working on the automatic calculation piece - 1593

 ### 7/26/23
-- Will be working on the table component - 1593
+- Continued working on 1593 and creating the table component

 ### 7/25/23
 - Fixed a bug with the View Assessment open link in new tab - 1547 (should be ready for testing)